 In order to encourage your child to become a lifelong reader, it is important that they learn to read for pleasure.
 The sharing book is a book they have chosen for you to enjoy together.
 Please remember that you shouldn’t expect your child to read this alone.
 Read it to or with them.
 Discuss the pictures, enjoy the story, predict what might happen next, use different voices for the characters, explore the facts in a non-fiction book.
 The main thing is that you have fun!

 The Phonics Screening Check

-The National Phonics Screening Check is performed in June of Year 1.
+The National Phonics Screening Check is in the month of June when children are in Year 1.
 The purpose of the screening check is to confirm that all children have learned phonic decoding to an age-appropriate standard.
 The children who did not meet the required standard for the check in year 1 enter again in year 2 with additional support.
 Children have to read 40 words to check they can decode and blend to read Phonics Screening Check information